polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 #### 6.5.3.
 Ticket Envelope

-Every ticket candidate is represented by the `TicketEnvelope`:
+Each ticket candidate is represented by a `TicketEnvelope`:

 ```rust
     TicketEnvelope ::= Sequence {